adler/awsheet/README.md

 * store role definition and environment in user_data so puppet can find it
 * provision 8 xlarge instances in prod but only 1 medium in staging
 * create an "indexed" CNAME with a predictable value (e.g. "production-www-01.sub.domain.tld")

+### Demo
+Check out the demos to better understand how it works https://github.com/adler/awsheet-demos